Select Your Country:

 Office hours: Mon - Fri 09:00 - 17:30 (check internet for local time equivalent); Sat 09:30 - 13:00

-New Entry/Exit System (EES) and visa waiver (ETIAS) for travellers in Europe
+New entry and visa waiver systems for travellers to Europe and the UK

 UPDATE: On 10 October 2024 it was announced that introduction of the EES is to be delayed yet again, and will not come into force on the planned date of 10 November 2024.
 We will update this page with any further news as soon as it is available.